SagarLakh/restaurant-api-springboot/README.md

 `docker compose up`

 This command will start up the postgres database and the application.
-The application will be accessible throught the 8080 port.
+The application will be accessible through the 8080 port.